danielparfene9/TMPS_Labs/Lab3/README.md

-# The Whispering Wasteland: Behavioral Design Patterns
+# Behavioral Design Patterns

-Welcome to *The Whispering Wasteland*, a terminal-based interactive story game that combines strategic survival mechanics with an engaging narrative.
-This README focuses on the implementation of two behavioral design patterns: **Strategy** and **Command**, which enhance gameplay by enabling dynamic combat strategies and player-driven actions.

----
+This project focuses on learning and applying **Behavioral Design Patterns** in the development of a terminal-based interactive story game.
+The goal was to learn how these patterns, specifically the **Strategy and Command** patterns, can be used to manage complex behaviors and actions in a game.
+By implementing these patterns, I aimed to enhance the game's flexibility, scalability, and maintainability, while also gaining hands-on experience in applying design patterns to real-world software development scenarios.

 ## Project Status